SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/archives.md

     For example, if you are looking for a document connected to one of the contacts working for this company, you can drag and drop the Contact column into the bar.
 Then do the same for the Activity type column.

-    SuperOffice will now show you all the records group by and in the order of the columns you've selected.
+    SuperOffice will now show you all the records group by and in the order of the columns you have selected.
 You can add as many columns as you want to use.

-1. To remove a grouping column you've selected, click the X behind the column.
+1. To remove a grouping column you have selected, click the X behind the column.
 Again, SuperOffice will update the list of records in the archive immediately.

     ![Press the X to remove a grouping column -screenshot][img8]